5 min read

 What Is Contingent Workforce Management?

 A contingent workforce consists of freelancers, temporary employees, consultants, and other non-permanent workers engaged on a project or contract basis.
-Unlike traditional employees, contingent workers aren’t bound by a long-term, fixed employment contract — and this provides both the organization and the worker with greater flexibility.
+Unlike traditional employees, these workers aren’t bound by a long-term, fixed employment contract — and this provides both the organization and the worker with greater flexibility.

 Why Managing a Contingent Workforce Matters (Now More Than Ever)